FriendlyCaptcha/friendly-captcha-examples/nextjs/README.md

   module.exports = withTM({});
   ```

-> Next.JS 12 and later will support these kinds of imports without plugins, so in the future this step may not be necessary.
+> Next.JS 12 and later will support ES Modules without plugins, so in the future this step may not be necessary.

 ### Supporting very old browsers

-If you want to support very old browsers (>4 years old), you sohuld import the compat version of the library.
-Change all imports from `friendly-challenge` to `friendly-challenge/compat`.
+If you want to support very old browsers (>4 years old, such as Internet Explorer 11), you should import the compat version of the library.
+Change the import from `friendly-challenge` to `friendly-challenge/compat`.